titango/titango.github.io/_posts/2020-02-17-ifelse-burden-in-javascript.md

 }
 {% endhighlight %}

 The above code simply create a nested If/else statement to do two things (doFunc1 and doFunc2) based on the condition in the IF(or ELSE IF) line.
 It would be troublesome to maintain such lines of code like this.
-Instead, normally people will try to use the 'switch' statement.
+Instead, normally people will try to use the **switch** statement.

 {% highlight javascript %}
 const buttonClick = (status)=>{